J.D., Harvard Law School (cum laude), 2002

 Jeremy Sheff joined the faculty of St. John’s University School of Law in the fall of 2008.
-He teaches Introduction to Intellectual Property, Trademarks & Unfair Competition, Property, and First Amendment Law.
+He teaches Property, Introduction to Intellectual Property, Patent Law, Trademark Law, International Intellecutal Property, and First Amendment Law.
+He was appointed Founding Director of the Intellectual Property Law Center in 2014.

 Professor Sheff’s research interests span Intellectual Property law, First Amendment law, and Internet and Cyberlaw.
 In particular, his research focuses on how law mediates the creation, dissemination, and use of information in social, cultural, and economic exchange.
 He approaches these issues from an interdisciplinary perspective, drawing on research in psychology, philosophy, economics, marketing, and political science.